transloadit/uppy/website/src/docs/uppy.md

 Returns a Promise `result` that resolves with an object containing two arrays of uploaded files:

 - `result.successful` - Files that were uploaded successfully.
 - `result.failed` - Files that did not upload successfully.
-These file objects will have a `.error` property describing what went wrong.
+These [File Objects][] will have a `.error` property describing what went wrong.

 ```js
 uppy.upload().then((result) => {